 You may use estimates when you complete this form, but the estimates must not result in the calculation of a loss when you actually have a gain.
-Any transferor (seller) who, for the purpose of avoiding the withholding requirements, knowingly executes a false certificate is liable for a penalty of \$1,000 or 20% of the required withholding amount, whichever is greater.
+Any seller/transferor who, for the purpose of avoiding the withholding requirements, knowingly executes a false certificate is liable for a penalty of \$1,000 or 20% of the required withholding amount, whichever is greater.

-This form is signed under penalty of periury.
-The seller must keep this form for 5 years and provide it to the Franchise Tax Board (FTB) upon request.
-However, the seller is not required to provide this form to the withholding agent or buyer.
+This form is signed under penalty of perjury.
+The seller/transferor must keep this form for 5 years and provide it to the Franchise Tax Board (FTB) upon request.
+However, the seller/transferor is not required to provide this form to the withholding agent or buyer/transferee.